MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-openapi-plugins.md

 ### The payload parameter

 Semantic Kernel can work with payloads created by the LLM using the payload parameter.
-This is helpful when the payload schema is complex, has non-unique property names, making dynamic construction of the payload by Semantic Kernel not feasible.
+This is useful when the payload schema is complex and contains non-unique property names, which makes it infeasible for Semantic Kernel to dynamically construct the payload.
-When the LLM provides an argument for the the payload parameter, Semantic Kernel uses it as is, without trying to create it based on the schema.
+In such cases, you will be relying on the LLM's ability to understand the schema and construct a valid payload.
+Recent models, such as `gpt-4o` are effective at generating valid JSON payloads.

 To enable the payload parameter, set the `EnableDynamicPayload` property to `false` in the `OpenApiFunctionExecutionParameters` object when adding an OpenAPI plugin:
 ```csharp